 Still to Come (Not Chronological):

-- The DRC will write a final report.
+- DRC will write a final report to the Planning Board.

-- The City must then consider changes made to the plan since 2018, whether the Co-op has been accommodated, and vote up or down on a recommendation to the Planning Board, before the Planning Board vote.
+- During a final City review, the City must consider changes made to the plan since 2018, whether the Co-op has been accommodated, and whether it meets the City’s other requirements in the Development Agreement and Resolution.
+They will then vote up or down on a recommendation resolution to the Planning Board, before the Planning Board vote.

 - NDC must get financing for the development, and find tenants.

 - Montgomery Planning Board vote.